 Although the events for this year’s Memorial Day are cancelled we can still keep the spirits up and watch a patriotic movie.
 Honour the sacrifices that these brave men and women continue to make, consider watching an action-packed yet heartbreaking movies like Black Hawk Down or The Hurt Locker.
 You can even set up a movie theatre in your garden and spend the night watching your favourite family-friendly classics.
 The kids will enjoy this more than anything, especially if you add a promise of sleeping in the camping tent.

 Now more than ever, people need to take care of others and send them help in times of need.
 Honour the deeds of active duty service members and veterans by sending them anything that you can and you think they are in need of.
 Maybe you know an old veteran who is living alone or a family of a veteran.
 This is the time we need to be of service to them.
 So get the whole family involved and see what everyone can contribute to this care package.

 - Teach your kids how to fly the flag

 It’s very important for children to understand the symbol of flying the flag on Memorial Day.
-Explain to them that you are going to fly the flag at half-mast, which is a position reserved for when the country is in mourning, until noon, before raising it to full mast for the remainder of Memorial Day.
-You can also involve them by practising the Pledge of Allegiance and talking about what the words really mean.
+Explain to them that you are going to fly the flag at half-mast, which is a position reserved for when the country is in mourning, until noon, before raising it to the full mast for the remainder of Memorial Day.
+You can also involve them by practicing the Pledge of Allegiance and talking about what the words really mean.